hetida/hetida-designer/README.md

 * **Wiring**: To run a workflow revision a wiring is necessary.
 A wiring maps data sources / data sinks via adapters to the inputs/outputs of the workflow revision IO config.
 * **Adapter**: A small piece of software that provides access to data sources or data sinks in order to make them available for execution of workflow revisions.
 Typically, adapters connect to databases (SQL, NoSQL (e.g. timeseries databases).
 The base installation comes with some demo adapters and a local file adapter.
 You can of course [write your own adapter implementations](#adapter-system).
 * **Draft Mode /  Released Mode**: Workflow and component revisions can be in either of these modes.
 They are only editable in Draft Mode.
 Through **Publishing** they are switched to Release Mode.
 They can only be used as operators when in Released Mode.
 This guarantees trackable execution runs.
 You can of course create a new revision to make further edits.
   **Deprecate**: Workflow and component revisions in Released Mode cannot be deleted, but they can be deprecated.
 This means they still exist and workflow revisions containing operators belonging to them can still be executed.
 They are not visible in the sidebars anymore and therefore you cannot create new operators from them.
-Additionally, the user interface marks existing operatores as deprecated and invites to update to another revision.
+Additionally, the user interface marks existing operators as deprecated and invites to update to another revision.
   **Delete**: Component and Workflow revisions in Draft Mode can be deleted.
   **Documentation**: To every workflow and component revision a markdown documentation can be written and used.